-That means something is wrong with your server.
+That means something went wrong with your server.

-Due to this issue, the number of PHP processes has crossed the limit of allowed processings set by your host.
+Due to this issue, the number of PHP processes has crossed the limit of allowed processes set by your host.

 Unfortunately, your visitor can see “Resource Limit is Reached” or” 508 error” in front of your website.
 It can scar your revenue as well as your business reputation.

 - How To Fix Entry Processes Limit Reached